jia-von/part-time-studies/Information Security/advance_manufacturing.md

 ### Course
 - The [MIT OpenCourseWare (OCW)](https://ocw.mit.edu/courses/intro-programming/) is a web-based publication of almost all MIT course content.
 Open and available to the world, OCW is a great place to get familiar with computer programming for free.

+## Big Data
+- Volume: A lot of data.
+- Velocity: Data coming in quickly.
+- Variety: Different types of data.